Stack Overflow Admits It Hasn't Been Welcoming To 'Newer Coders, Women, People of Color, and Others'; Outlines How It Plans To Change That - Slashdot

 That is exactly the issue they are talking about - you should not have to hide.
 You say it's ok for new coders to "out" themselves, and community should address it and be gentler and such... but on the other end, God forbid a female or Indian developer outs t

 This entire non-story is just a big troll for that reason.
 On Stack Overflow, nobody knows your gender.
 And if you're a new poster, sorry, you're a noob just like on ANY OTHER FORUM, and you will be treated that way until you have proven yourself.
-I have been doing embeded systems for decades, and there is no way for me to go onto the Raspberry Pi forums a
+I have been doing embeded systems for decades, and there is no way for me to go onto the Raspberry Pi forums and post some of the projects that I have worked on for the $5 Pi Zero.
+Stuff that no one else has put there.
+So it works against them every now and then, but they have to do something to keep the overall quality good.
+Imagine every one of the Raspberry Forums being overrun by people asking how to install Internet Explorer over and over.

+People on Stack Overflow are usually fair, and the really cheeky responses do tend to get downvoted.
+For instance, a question having a statement like "I know I'm not supposed to be doing X the Y way, but I have to do it the Y way because of some legacy software that the vendor forces us to use" might be met with one guy saying "Why would you want to do it Y way?
+That's a terrible way to do it" and would be rightfully downvoted.

 There are plenty of people who understand reality quite a bit better than self-persecuting idiots such as yourself.
 You don't have to provide any identifying information to SO or its contributors to be a contributor.